 She won the Golden Globe Award for Best Actress – Miniseries or Television Film for her role as Jean Harris in crime drama film The People vs. Jean Harris (1981).

-She was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie for her role as Former Tarnower Steady in drama movie Mrs. Harris (2005).
+She was nominated for the Primetime Emmy Awards for Outstanding Supporting Actress in a Limited or Anthology Series or Movie for Mrs. Harris (2005) as Former Tarnower Steady, Flowers in the Attic (2014) as Olivia Foxworth, and Pack of Lies (1987) as Barbara Jackson.

 She was nominated for the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Miniseries or Television Movie for her role as Pauline Benetto in drama film For One More Day (2007).